LRosen656/hello-world/README.md

 # hello-world
-My first repository in github
+My first repository in GitHub .

+I like to :beer: :pizza: